clasense4/explore-blockchain/readme.md

 ## Introduction

-This repository is about exploring Vanilla Javascript, Typescript and Blockchain.
+This repository is about exploring Vanilla Javascript and Blockchain with Typescript.

 ## Requirements

-Docker needs to be available.
+[Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) needs to be available.

 ```bash
 ❯ docker --version